mimblewimble/grin/doc/intro.md

 This document is targeted at readers with a good understanding of blockchains and basic cryptography.
 With that in mind, we attempt to explain the technical buildup of MimbleWimble and how it's applied in Grin.
-We hope this document is understandable to most technically minded readers.
+We hope this document is understandable to most technically-minded readers.
 Our objective is to encourage you to get interested in Grin and contribute in any way possible.

 To achieve this objective, we will introduce the main concepts required for a good